ix5/sx-docs/content/docs/flashing-kagura.md

 need to reboot your computer with disabled driver signature verification in order to install these drivers.

+**On Linux:**
+Download Androxyde's FlashTool from: [xda: FlashTool][flashtool-xda].

+Then, install the`fastboot` and `adb` tools via your distro's package manager.

+- On Ubuntu: `apt install android-tools-adb android-tools-fastboot`
+- On Arch Linux: `pacman -Syu android-tools`.

 ### 2. Download necessary files

 Make sure you have all the files needed before starting this process.
 Best